tronprotocol/documentation/TRON_Development/TRON_Brochure_EN.md

 Inventory, protocol involved in transfers, is mainly used to inform recipient nodes of transmitted data.

-Please find in the appendix the detailed protocl.
+Please find in the appendix the detailed protocol.
 The specificities of the protocol is subject to change with program upgrading, so please always make reference to the latest version available.